-The accumulated fund balance (or deficit) is the amount of funds available at the end of the fiscal year.
+The accumulated fund balance is the amount of funds available at the end of the fiscal year.
 The operating result is the amount the fund balance increased or decreased during the year.

-- The operating surplus included a $978 million deficit in the General Fund.
+- The operating surplus included a $1.3 billion deficit in the General Fund.

-For more detail, please see the Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balances (Deficits) in the Comprehensive Annual Financial Report.
+For more detail, please see the Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balances in the Annual Report.

 * The State’s governmental funds include the General Fund, the Federal Special Revenue Fund, the General Debt Service Fund and all nonmajor governmental funds.